-Epcot International Flower & Garden Festival runs from March 3 to July 5, 2021 at Walt Disney World.
-This guide covers info about this spring event, everything new, our tips & tricks, what to expect, and how to maximize your time & money.
-(Updated March 20, 2021.)
+The 2023 Epcot International Flower & Garden Festival will run from early March to July 4, 2023 at Walt Disney World.
+This guide covers info about the spring event, everything new, our tips & tricks, concert schedule, what to expect from crowds, and how to maximize your time & money.

 One big thing you need to know is that Epcot’s Future World is a veritable construction zone right now.
 Entire sections of the front of the park are closed for reimagining, and there are a lot of eyesores.
 Fortunately, almost all of the normal topiaries and flower beds are back, including the centerpiece mosaic flower quilt between Future World and World Showcase.
 This has made the front of the park look a lot better, but it’s still a pain to navigate.

 If you’re looking for strategy to efficiently experience for navigating the parks amidst all of these changes, be sure to consult our Itineraries & Touring Plans for Walt Disney World.
-As soon as Mickey & Minnie’s Runaway Railway opens, we’ll update that with new strategy for that, too!
+Those have been updated with all of the latest changes (like Genie+ and Lightning Lanes) plus the newest additions, like Remy’s Ratatouille Adventure, Harmonious, and Disney Enchantment.
+As soon as Guardians of the Galaxy – Cosmic Rewind opens, we’ll add it, too.

-Here’s what else we know based upon our experience at the 2021 Epcot Flower & Garden Festivals…
+Here’s what else we know based upon our past experiences at the Epcot Flower & Garden Festival…

 We visit Epcot for Flower & Garden Festival each year, and this guide is based upon experiences attending the event annually over the course of the last decade-plus.
 Every year, the highlight of Epcot’s Flower & Garden Festival is the topiaries and glorious garden displays.
 These make Epcot pop with color and beauty, and are a wonderful enhancement to Epcot.